kwurst/CS-348/Syllabus.md

 There will be three exams, one of which will be a non-comprehensive final exam.

-* Exam 1 is tentively scheduled to be given during class on the 14th or 15th of February 2018.
+* Exam 1 is scheduled to be given during class on the 25th of February 2019.
-* Exam 2 is tentively scheduled to be given during class on the 4th or 5th of April 2018.
+* Exam 2 is tentively scheduled to be given during class on the 1st of April 2019.
-* Exam 3 will be given during the scheduled final exam period:
-    * Section 01 &mdash; 10 May 2018 &mdash; 8:30-11:30am
+* Exam 3 will be given during the scheduled final exam period: 10 May 2019 &mdash; 8:30-11:30am
-    * Section 02 &mdash; 14 May 2018 &mdash; 12:30-3:30pm

 ## Deliverables
 All work will be submitted electronically through a variety of tools.
 The due date and time will be given on the assignment.
 The submission date and time will be determined by the submission timestamp of the tool used.